"WHO THE HECK ARE YOU AND WHY AM I ON YOUR DISTRIBUTION LIST?"

 to co-founding KSI, she was Director of Organization Development for Food

-Lion Stores, responsible for New Product Design with the Center for
+Lion Stores, responsible for New Program Design with the Center for

 Creative Leadership; and, Manager of Organization Development for Smith